Lima Motorcycle Accident Lawyer

 One of the most critical statutes motorcycle crash victims in Lima should be aware of is the statute of limitations.
 ORC §2305.10 states that a plaintiff must file their personal injury lawsuit within two years of the date of injury.
 Failure to file within the allotted time could permanently prevent an injured party from seeking recovery.

-Determining the At-Fault Party in Motorcycle Crashes
+Determining the At-Fault Party In Motorcycle Crashes

 If the plaintiff is found 50 percent or less at fault, they may recover damages reduced by the amount of responsibility they contributed to the cause of the accident.
 For example, a plaintiff found to be 10 percent at fault for causing a accident could recover for 90 percent of their total damages.
 A skilled Lima motorcycle collision attorney could help evaluate a potential plaintiff’s percentage of fault and work with them to pursue the maximum available compensation.